-Where closed functionalityauditory output is provided as non-visual access to closed functionality and is delivered through a mechanism for private listeningmechanism for private listening, ICT shall provide at least one non-visual mode of operation for controlling the volume.
+Where ICT includes closed functionality, and auditory output is provided as non-visual access to closed functionality, and the auditory output is delivered through a mechanism for private listening, the ICT shall provide at least one non-visual mode of operation for controlling the volume.

 5.1.3.12 Speaker volume

-Where closed functionalityauditory output is provided as non-visual access to closed functionality and is delivered through speakers on ICT, a non-visual incremental volume control shall be provided with output amplification up to a level of at least 65 dBA (-29 dBPaA).
+Where ICT includes closed functionality, and auditory output is provided as non-visual access to closed functionality, and is delivered through speakers on the ICT, a non-visual incremental volume control shall be provided with output amplification up to a level of at least 65 dBA (-29 dBPaA).

-NOTE: For noisy environments, 65 dBA may not be sufficient.
+Note: For noisy environments, 65 dBA may not be sufficient.

 5.1.3.13 Volume reset

-closed functionalityWhere auditory output is provided as non-visual access to closed functionality, a function that resets the volume to be at a level of 65 dBA or less after every use, shall be provided, unless the ICT is dedicated to a single user.
+Where ICT includes closed functionality, and the ICT is intended for public shared use, and auditory output is provided as non-visual access to closed functionality through a mechanism for private listening, a function that resets the volume to be at a level of 65 dBA or less after every use, shall be provided.

-NOTE: A feature to disable the volume reset function may be provided in order to enable the single-user exception to be met.

 5.1.3.14 Spoken languages

-Where closed functionalityspeech outputspeech output is provided as non-visual access to closed functionality, speech outputspeech output shall be in the same human language as the displayed contentcontent provided, except:
+Where ICT includes closed functionality, and speech output is provided as non-visual access to closed functionality, the speech output shall be in the same human language as the displayed content provided, except:

 for proper names, technical terms, words of indeterminate language, and words or phrases that have become part of the vernacular of the immediately surrounding text;